SchoolListit/SchoolLIstIt-REST-Plugin/README.md

 ## Information Architecture within the plugin and app
 The architecture is designed to facilitate flexibility and ease of use.
 Rather than taking the traditional approach for most education system, it is the goal of SchoolListIt to eliminiate the 'overhead' of posting information.
 Following the model of Facebook Groups and Google Places anyone can create a school, teacher, class, or assignment.
 Later, the school or teacher can 'verify' and gain read/write access to any content tagged as belonging to that school and/or class.

-The idea is to circumvent the headache of gaining access into existing student information systems and provide parents and teachers a tool that is quick and easy to use.
+The idea is to circumvent the headache of using the existing systems for teachers and parents, but also for SchoolListit gaining API access.
+Via this plugin and the SchoolListIt app, we provide parents and teachers a tool that is quick and easy to use and not limited by the security and heiarchy of current school information systems.

 ### Assignments
-The assignment is the only 'object' which is created by and lives within this plugin.
+An assignment is the only 'object' which is created by and lives within this plugin.
 For a school to be an 'object' in WordPress, it should have its own WP installation (ie WordPress website with this plugin installed).
 Therein, the school is associated with an assignment by any user within the app tagging an assignment to a school.

-### School Definition -
+### Schools
 A school in the SchoolListIt application can be created on the fly.
 There are no constraints placed by the app on who or how a school can be created.

 ### Classes, Teachers, Subjects, Grades -